psychemedia/pentrich-uprising/resources/20_James_Towle_1814.md

 It's September, harvest time.
 And the Luddites are out again.
 The *Nottingham Review* wonders whether a system of alarms, in the form of rattles — as used in *that London* — to be used if ever a house or a shop is attacked, in order to attract the attention of the patrols that have started to be posted again, might help?
 But these are rural villages, not city streets, and attacks often take place some distance apart.

 It was well-known that, even though they were neighbours, and had known each other for years, Thomas Garton, a workshop owner, and James Towle, a frameworker, did not get on.
+Some time previously, Towle had gone with another man to pick up one of Garton's frames, and Garton had chastised him for "bringing that frame breaker Towle" with him.
+Another time, garton had told the same man that if any more his frames were broken in the next five years, he'd have Towle taken up.

-Garton was often heard saying that if ever any of his frames were broken, he'd make Towle suffer for it.
-And as for Towle, he had little respect for Garton.
+And as for Towle, he had little respect for Garton either.

-At the Three Crowns public-house, in Parliament-street, Nottingham, Towle had got out of the house where his children were ill with measles.
+At the Three Crowns public-house, in Parliament-street, Nottingham, Towle, a short man, five feet two inches high, and in his early thirties,  had got out of the house where his children were ill with measles.
 He'd just made plans to sleep at Bamford's house the following night, where he rented a frame; he had a job to do that needed a steady eye; so he needed a good night's sleep, and an early start.
 And he wouldn't get that at home.

 Over a pint, he was quizzing a man about Garton's workshop.